tcruiser60/Heatmiser_HW/README.md

-Home Assistant Intergration to expose the Water Heating Component from a Heatmiser Thermostat PRT-HW This uses the Heatmiser_WiFi libuary and is to complement the Heatmiser_WiFi_HA componet.
+Home Assistant Intergration to expose the Water Heating Component from a Heatmiser Thermostat PRT-HW.

+This uses the Heatmiser_WiFi libuary and is to complement the Heatmiser_WiFi_HA componet.
 All based on the Midstar original intergration and Libuary. ( https://github.com/midstar )